kgrid/kgrid-activator/docs/readme.md

 ### Activation on startup
 - On startup, the Activator loads Knowledge Objects onto a local "shelf", using a manifest of packaged KOs, or loads directly from the local "shelf".

-- The Activator also initializes any embedded runtimes and connects to remote runtimes.
+- The Activator loads adapters and initializes any embedded runtimes.
+The proxy adapter is initialized and ready to register remote runtimes.
+Any additional adapters/runtimes are also loaded and initialized.

-- Then, the Activator attempts to activate every KO on the shelf.
+- When runtimes are initialized, or registered (for remote runtimes), the Activator attempts to activate KOs for each runtime.
 It logs a warning if an endpoint cannot be activated.

 - You can see the KOs that were loaded onto the shelf at the shelf's [Get All KOs](http://localhost:8080/kos) endpoint (located at [`http://localhost:8080/kos`](http://localhost:8080/kos)).
 - You can also see the status of each endpoint the activator found at the activator's [Get All Endpoints](http://localhost:8080/endpoints) endpoint (located at [`http://localhost:8080/endpoints`](http://localhost:8080/endpoints)).